WojciechKusa/CSMeD-baselines/README.md

 # CSMeD-baselines
-Baseline experiments from the paper "CSMeD: Bridging the Dataset Gap in Automated Citation Screening for Systematic Literature Reviews"
+This repository contains baseline experiments from the paper "CSMeD: Bridging the Dataset Gap in Automated Citation Screening for Systematic Literature Reviews".
+CSMeD dataset is described and available at: [WojciechKusa/systematic-review-datasets](https://github.com/WojciechKusa/systematic-review-datasets).

 ## Installation

+Tested with Python 3.10.

 ### Requirements